jwuphysics/jwuphysics.github.io/_posts/2025-05-02-pope-francis-and-galaxies.md

 ---

-It's hard the rewind the clock, but I think that history will not look kindly on the current era of USA politics.
+It's hard to rewind the clock, but I think that history will not look kindly on the current era of USA politics.
 Meanwhile, Pope Francis's hope – *The hope that one day all peoples will be able to enjoy the benefits of science is one which spurs all of us on* is one that I believe will live on.